RetroPie/RetroPie-Docs/docs/Gamepad-G910-bluetooth-controler.md

 * * connect [gamepad address]
 * * * successful connection is indicated by second led on, the others are off
 * reboot your retropie, after rebooting gamepad shall connect automatically, if it is switched off just switched it on by short press by Home button
-* long press of aby button shall start kdy mapping wizzard
+* long press of aby button shall start kdy mapping wizard